Assemblyman Bergen Settles Bet with Head Shave

 “I made a bet expecting good policy that enforces checks-and-balances would triumph over politics,” said Bergen (R-Morris).
 “Unfortunately, that isn’t the case in New Jersey where Democrats view checks-and-balances as obstruction of power instead of a fundamental American principle.
 Next time I will take a safer bet, like who will win the Army versus Navy football game this year!”

-Bergen will stop by Peters’ office on 668 Main Street in Lumberton at 9:30 a.m. on Friday, September 4.
-Peters will shave his head with a straight razor and shaving cream.
+Bergen stopped by Peters’ office on 668 Main Street in Lumberton at 9:30 a.m. on Friday, September 4.
+Peters shaved his head with a straight razor and shaving cream.

 “The Democrat legislators in this state had a chance to join Republicans and choose democracy over a monarchy, and they went with the latter,” Peters said.
 “Now we’re going to go through with our bet to highlight how absurd this New Jersey monarchy has become.”